mfkl/libvlcsharp-samples/PulseMusic/README.md

 ***NOTES**:The icons of the App are not exactly the same.
 Used similar icons taken from [Metro Studio](https://www.syncfusion.com/downloads/metrostudio).*

-*The main objective of the sample is to show the creation of the Player's UI (circular progress, rotating cover, etc.).
-This App is NOT a real player.*

 ## Xamarin.Forms App (Pulse Music)

 **Xamarin.Forms** allows you to build native UIs for iOS, Android, Windows, Linux, macOS and Tizen from a single, shared codebase.
 This project exercises the following patterns and features: